from the archive, 2016

 The steep, final mountain climb to inner peace comes with a citizen’s self-realisation as a fractal of the global society.

 Then the qualities discovered in others and in institutions are recognised as a reflection of one’s own interior state.
-The projectible pychic elements are first judged against by oneself in the original fragmentation of consciousness.
-Aspects of oneself become dirty, shameful, unredeemed, because of the original selection as to which contents of consciousness should be identified with and which disidentified from.
+The projectible pyschic elements are first judged against by oneself in the original fragmentation of consciousness.
+Aspects of oneself become dirty, shameful, unredeemed, because of the original selection as to which parts of consciousness should be identified with and which disidentified from.
 This original division is experienced as the emotion of guilt.
 The attempt to cover up rather than face up to the guilt leads to an uneasiness, an anxiety - the very opposite of peace.
 It also carries a mounting dread of punishment, which justice demands for guilt.
 Liberating change begins with the awareness of the fragmentation.

 The interior state of settled wholeness, inner peace, is the foundation for outer peace.
 Obviously, the foundation is the ending of psychological projection, the healing of the mind.
 An unhealed mind cannot engender peace in the world; on the contrary, it will engender more strife.